grumat/glossy-msp430/bmt/README.md

-# <big>bmp Library</big>
+# <big>The Bmt (*Bare Metal Templates*) Library</big>

 # Introduction

-The **bmt** library has a collection of C++ template classes for selected STM32 micro-controllers series.
+The **bmt** library has a collection of C++ template classes for selected STM32 micro-controllers series and was primarily developed for the Glossy MSP430 Project.
+In general all templates were designed to be used in other scenarios.

 ## The C++ `constexpr` modifier

-It features modern C++ language features that allows one to produce the very compact code.
+It features modern C++ language features that allows one to produce a very compact code.
 The library benefits from the `constexpr` keyword introduced in later C++ compilers, which perfectly fits bare metal development, since most of the interface code handles absolute addresses, typically hardware registers.

-The `constexpr` modifier instructs the compiler that elements are constants and expressions and logic decision can be optimized out at compile time.
+The `constexpr` modifier instructs the compiler that elements are constants, also expressions and logic decisions can be optimized out at compile time.
 Think of it as a complete *C++ interpreter* build into the C++ compiler.
 Everything that can be solved by the *interpreter* happens on the compilation phase and the remainder is the code that has to be solved at *runtime*.

-At the end, most functions looks more complex than the C variant, but because logic can be solved as constants it ends up with compact code surpassing any of the available C libraries.
-It ends up with the code as if one verbosely writes into hardware registers.
+At the end, most functions, even looking more complex than the C variant, ends up with compact code, surpassing any of the available C libraries.
+The final result reduces to straight and simple hardware registers writes.

-A brilliant example is the `Gpio::AnyPortSetup<>` template class.
-Using this template class one is able to provide the full list of pin assignments for any available GPIO port in a single element.
+A brilliant example is the `Clocks::AnyPllVco<>` template class (have a look into `clocks.h` file).
+Using this template class one is able to use a brute force algorithm to detect the PLL configuration that best approximates a desired output frequency.

-The class features two important methods, the `Setup()` and the `Init()`.
-While the first merges GPIO bits the seconds writes registers directly, which means all pins are setup at once, regardless of pin direction or alternate functions.
-Except if you are using just the raw GPIO elements, which tends to be very confusing and a real mess to refactor your project, the C API would consist of a lots of `LL_GPIO_Set***()` calls.
-Or at the best use the `HAL_GPIO_Init()` which allows to configure a set of pin with identical setup.
+> This brute-force method seems to be an overkill in a simple PLL like
+> the one featured in the STM32F103, but if you look into the STM32L432
+> data-sheet you will surely need a complex solution to configure it.

+The compiler produces a single static record of the `PllFraction` structure, which is bound to a *weak symbol* which means all instances produced during each single translation unit (i.e. each single `.cpp` file is compiled independently), is merged into a single record in the linking phase and discarded if not referenced.
+Note that reference to the constants within this structure are solved at compile time as *literal constants* and will not necessarily cause a reference in the binary code.
+In other words, most of the time the static instances that are created, will probably be discarded by the linker.

 ## Compatibility